SyahrilDanial/Final-Project-Web-App/README.md

 ## OBJECTIVE
 1. Can allow user to rent one kind of online games at the time.
 2. User can have experience to play various genre of games.
-3. To give alternative for gamer who want sell their games.
+3. To give alternative for gamer a chance to play online games.

 ## FEATURES AND FUNCTIONALITY